FatemehCh97/TMDB-Movie-Analytics-and-Recommendation/README.md

     ```

 ### Dataset
-The dataset used in this project is sourced from TMDB (The Movie Database) and is available on Kaggle at (TMDB Movie Metadata)[https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data].
+The dataset used in this project is sourced from TMDB (The Movie Database) and is available on Kaggle at [TMDB Movie Metadata](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data).
 It provides comprehensive information about thousands of movies, including details such as cast, crew, budget, revenue, production countries, release date.

 ### Project Description
 The project involves the following key phases: